 For more and more individuals, the days of working in an office cubicle under humming fluorescent lights are drawing to a close.
 In some cases, employers are saving money by downsizing office space and attracting a strong workforce by offering work at home opportunities.

 In other cases, individuals are making the choice to strike out on their own with freelance careers.
 If you’re reading this article, you most likely aren’t asking why you should work at home but how you can work at home.

 The answer: start working as a virtual assistant.
 Here’s how …

 The responsibilities assigned to a virtual assistant can vary widely.
 They can encompass everything from copywriting to bookkeeping and everything in between.
 Before you can become a virtual assistant you’ll need to define what tasks and responsibilities you are willing and able to take on.
 To do this, consider your strengths, education, and experience.

-If you are organized, detail oriented, self-motivated and possess basic computer skills, you have the foundation to become a successful virtual assistant.
+If you are organized, detail-oriented, self-motivated, and have basic computer skills, you have the foundation to become a successful virtual assistant.